We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - sleepers 250 pounds or more may benefit from a firmer pick

-- not ideal for those who prefer a firm mattress
+- not a great option for those who prefer a firm mattress

-- not ideal for those who like traditional memory foam feel
+- not a great option for those who like traditional memory foam feel

 - cover is spot-clean only

-Purple is considered a mattress-in-a-box company, although the mattresses arrive in a bag.
+Purple is considered a mattress-in-a-box company, but each mattress arrives in a bag.

 The brand is well-known for its signature foam mattress that’s topped with an adaptive gel grid layer.
 This layer adds a soft “squishy” touch and breathability, thanks to its airflow-friendly design.
 The company says the gel grid is also CleanAir GOLD and CertiPUR-US certified.